 This may sound bizarre, but it worked like a charm!
 I got the idea to boil slivered almonds for vegan ricotta cheese from The Superfun Times Vegan Holiday Cookbook by the brilliant Isa Chandra Moskowitz.
 Isa uses boiled almonds to make the filling for her arancini (stuffed italian rice balls).

 I loved the perfect soft ‘grit’ of Isa’s ricotta recipe, but I wanted to make it a bit creamier so that it tasted just like the real deal off the spoon.
 So I decided to make a liquidy cashew base with the ‘usual suspects’ of vegan cheese recipes like nutritional yeast, garlic and lemon juice.

 The resulting vegan ricotta was ah-ma-zing!
 I used it in lots of recipes in the past year, and every time it got rave reviews both from vegans and omnivores.
-Most recently, I made stuffed shells for Rob’s birthday party (I need to share that recipe here on the blog – it’s so good!), and our guests were thoroughly impressed.
+Most recently, I made vegan stuffed shells for Rob’s birthday party, and our guests were thoroughly impressed.

 Frequently Asked Questions:

 Making my vegan ricotta cheese recipe is actually quite easy!
 You’ll need blanched slivered almonds, raw cashews, lemon juice, water, nutritional yeast, fresh or granulated garlic, and salt (see the exact proportions in the recipe below).

 First, you boil the almonds for 30 minutes.
 While they’re boiling, you combine the rest of the ingredients in a blender (a high-speed one like Vitamix works great) and blend until smooth.
 Lastly, you add the drained boiled almonds to the cashew mixture in the blender, and blend for a few seconds to let the almonds break down to form that familiar gritty ricotta texture.

 How many calories are in vegan ricotta cheese?